-Although RMI and CORBA do the same job, these things are not compatible!
-With RMI the user application as well as remote object implementation must be implemented in JAVA.
-The interface definition is just a regular JAVA interface.
+Although RMI and CORBA are used to achieve more or less similar end results, they are not compatible!

-• RMI provides a lightweight, JAVA-specific mechanism for objects to interact across the network and the tools to make it work together.
-The tools, classes, etc. are included within JAVA virtual machine.
+With RMI the user application as well as remote object implementation must be implemented in Java.
+The interface definition is just a regular Java interface.
+RMI provides a lightweight, Java-specific mechanism for objects to interact across the network and the tools to make them work together.
+The tools, classes, etc. are included within the Java virtual machine.

-- CORBA is a specification and an architecture for the integration of networked objects.
-Different vendors follow the CORBA specification to provide tools, libraries, etc. for multiple languages and platforms. - The CORBA specification ensures interoperability. - CORBA implementation for JAVA is provided by Sun Microsystems. - CORBA and RMI are not compatible.
+CORBA, on the other hand, is a specification and an architecture for the integration of networked objects.
+CORBA ensures interoperability of these distributed objects.
+Different vendors follow the CORBA specification to provide tools, libraries, etc., for multiple languages and platforms.
+CORBA implementation for Java is provided by Sun Microsystems.

-9 Intro to Object-Oriented Design
+9 Introduction to Object-Oriented Design